nxtlytics/ivy-documentation/howto/Processes/Creating_new_AWS_GovCloud_accounts.md

 region               = us-gov-west-1
 ```

-    See, I told you the SPid is different!
-Learn from my mistakes.
+    Notice the SPid is different from Commercial AWS!

 8. Remove IAM credentials for the GovCloud Administrator account